Updated on 02/28/2024

 San Pedro Claver – Cartagena

 The church is a Colombian Catholic Church dedicated to Saint Peter Claver.
 This saint was a Spanish Jesuit missionary and priest who gained recognition for his dedication to alleviating the suffering of slaves.

 It is one of the many churches in Colombia that holds a prominent position as one of the country’s most significant architectural marvels and has earned the prestigious designation of being a national monument.
 Moreover, it enjoys immense popularity as a preferred venue for weddings in Cartagena due to its historical significance and captivating charm.

 Situated within the historic area of Cartagena, the church offers a splendid opportunity to immerse oneself in the city’s rich history.
 The surrounding area, exemplified by the Plaza de la Aduana, serves as a testament to the colonial architecture prevalent in administrative buildings of that era.
 Notably, you can also discover the dwelling where Pedro de Heredia, the founder of Cartagena, once resided, as well as a monument paying tribute to Christopher Columbus

 Catedral Metropolitana María Reina – Barranquilla

 In the center of Barranquilla, on the western side of the Plaza de la Paz.

 Highlights: 16-meter high sculpture of the Latin American Christ the Liberator

-This cathedral is a church dedicated to the veneration of the Blessed Virgin Mary.
+This cathedral, one of the remarkable churches in Colombia, is dedicated to the veneration of the Blessed Virgin Mary.
 It is an imposing modernist-style building, construction of which began in 1955 and lasted 27 years.
 Nowadays it is the most representative church in Barranquilla.

 One reason to visit this cathedral is the imposing sculpture of the Latin American Liberator Christ, which is 16 meters high and 7 meters wide, weighs 16 tons, and is made of bronze.